isaqc-official/isaqc-official.github.io/_news/announcement_5.md

 related_posts: false\
 description: Starting a reading group on Quantum computing, algorithms and cryptography
 ---
+Starting a reading group on Quantum computing, algorithms and cryptography

+***

 Hello,

 We are super excited to announce the start of a reading group to learn and discuss quantum computing, algorithms, cryptography and more!